-The House year culminates on Speech Day when the winners of the coveted House Cup are announced, this year we see the introduction of separate Lower School and Upper School House Cups.
+The House year culminates on Speech Day when the winners of the coveted House Cup are announced, this year we see the introduction of separate Junior School and Senior School House Cups.

 As we begin a year of new structures we remember that Kipling are the current House Cup holders, will they be able to win it in both schools this year?
 We will see but whatever happens, it is going to be a roller coaster ride where ultimately we are all winners!

 Through House, pupils have the opportunity to develop in a happy and positive learning environment where everyone is valued as part of a community that promotes resilience, resourcefulness and reliability.

 The Houses’ names reflect Haileybury’s nineteenth-century origins as the East India College and Imperial Service College.
 The four Houses and their team colours are:

 For the day-to-day management of pupils in the Junior School the class teacher is the first port of call, but more serious incidents will be reported to the appropriate Housemaster.
 All incidents and concerns will be recorded on iSAMS so that each day the Housemaster can review and monitor the progress and wellbeing of the pupils within their House.

 Upon enrolment, every pupil is assigned to one House within the School and they remain a member of the same House for the duration of their time in the School.